WGLab/doc-ANNOVAR/docs/user-guide/use_case_examples.md

 ![image](https://github.com/user-attachments/assets/19d1cb4b-0eb9-4295-baf9-69c2c524b1dc)

 ### Case 3.
+Create your own annotation database

-Prepared and update the latestes annotation database (such as ClinVar) to use in ANNOVAR using prepare_annovar_user.pl
+In this section, we have this use case: Prepared and update the latestes annotation database (such as ClinVar) to use in ANNOVAR using `prepare_annovar_user.pl`.

 Sometimes, we might need to have our own dataset intergrated into the ANNOVAR or you might need the latest version of a database that ANNOVAR is not yet updated, this could be down by using `prepare_annovar_user.pl` script.